Summer 2026 Courses have arrived!

 Credit hours: 4

-Principles of classification and evolution of vascular plants; taxonomic tools and collection techniques; use of keys; emphasis on field and laboratory studies to identify local flowering plants; recognition of major plant families.
+This course introduces the principles of classification and evolution of vascular plants.
+Students learn taxonomic tools, collection techniques, and the use of identification keys.
+Emphasis is placed on field and laboratory studies to identify local flowering plants and recognize major plant families.